PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 SIMCA (short for Société Industrielle de Mécanique et Carrosserie Automobile) was formed in 1934 to manufacture Fiat cars in France.

-The Swallow-bird dates probably from the 1950s when the Aronde model was very popular.
+The Swallow-bird dates from the middle of the 20th century when the Aronde model was very popular.
 (Aronde is old French for Swallow.)

 Simca - à votre service